 - This is also a DAO that requires a membership application process (filling out a questionnaire that asks about your relevant experience and what you can contribute).

-- IndexCoop runs several crypto index funds (which I’ll get into in my next post on DeFi).
+- IndexCoop runs several crypto index funds (which I’ll get into in a future post on investing).

 - Not only are they doing important work in the DeFi space, but I appreciate their onboarding process for new members—which includes offering advice on how you can best contribute depending on how much time you have available (e.g., 0-5 hours/week versus 15+ hours/week).

 - That kind of structure—encouraging part-time contribution from anyone, anywhere in the world—is another example of how the DAO world will be more accessible and forward-thinking than the traditional corporate world.
 IndexCoop even has a paid internship program.

 - You can learn more about the DAO here.

 - Flamingo is a well-respected group of NFT collectors and investors.